The Seller’s Complete Guide to Amazon Restocking Fees

 As of 2023 Q1, Amazon has also made some cost-cutting initiatives after seeing sluggish ecommerce revenue growth over the proceeding quarters.
 Dealing with too many returns can cost Amazon resources for inspecting and repackaging, and receiving returns that cannot be resold entails additional costs as well.
 Moreover, the company has begun scaling back its warehouse space and laying off a significant number of warehouse workers who deal with returns aside from picking, packing, and shipping goods.

-How Do I Avoid Amazon Restocking Fees?
+How To Avoid Amazon Restocking Fee?

 Unless you can avoid customer returns entirely, you can’t really completely eliminate dealing with restocking fees.
 Dealing with customer returns is considered just part of life as a seller on Amazon.